rt64/re-spirv/README.md

 Another area where re-spirv could gain some ground is in its constant propagation behavior.
 Currently, the constant propagation algorithm is only able to remove instructions if the propagation results in a branch being compacted.
 If re-spirv were able to emit new constants into the SPIR-V binary and replace references to instruction results with those constants, it would allow constant propagation to have an effect in cases that aren't branches, such as propagating into the operands of arithmetic or load/store instructions.

 Lastly, re-spirv is currently only able to handle 32-bit integer operations during constant propagation, as it was designed for optimizing out branches based on a set of flags.
 Adding support for other types would allow it to optimize shaders for more use cases.

+If you're interested in helping with re-spirv's development, take a look at the [issues page](https://github.com/rt64/re-spirv/issues) to see areas where it can be improved.